 Get permits and licenses: Check with local, state and federal small business agencies to make sure you have all of the permits and licenses required for a food delivery service in your community.

 Get business insurance: Find small business insurance coverage to protect yourself from liability risks and unexpected out-of-pocket expenses.

 How to protect your food delivery business from risks

 Once you decide to start a food delivery business, you’ll have to pay close attention to business risks.
 Small business insurance can cover many of the most common accidents that occur with a delivery service.

 For example, general liability insurance for food delivery businesses can cover:

-This can cover expenses if you are found liable for delivering food that makes a customer ill and they sue you for medical costs.
-You would also have financial protection if you leave a food delivery outside of a home and someone trips over the package and gets injured.
+For example, general liability insurance could cover expenses if you are found liable for delivering food that makes a customer ill and they sue you for medical costs.
+General liability insurance could also protect you financially if a delivery worker knocks over and injures someone who then demands compensation for their hospital bills.